 Please refer to the care symbols on the products!
-Non-colourfast textiles (such as jeans and other clothing) can transfer colour onto the cover material, which is particularly obvious on light and uni-coloured materials.
+Non-colorfast textiles (such as jeans and other clothing) can transfer color onto the cover material, which is particularly obvious on light and uni-colored materials.
 This staining cannot be removed from most cover fabrics and do not represent a case for guarantee.
 The cover fabrics used by our manufacturers feature a high friction resistance, thus reducing staining.
-Particularly dark, intensive colours might slightly stain in the beginning within the given tolerances.
+Particularly dark, intensive colors might slightly stain in the beginning within the given tolerances.

 When you initially use your furniture, the fabric will be relatively taut.
 As you use it, the fabric and the thin cotton layer underneath the fabric will quickly stretch, which can result in crimples in the fabric.
 This usually occurs within the first month, depending on how the furniture is used.
 Afterwards, the fabric will stretch only slightly more.

 The furniture should be lightly “brushed” over with the hand so as to redistribute the excess material on the cushion.
 These wrinkles are perfectly normal and are not an indication of defective fabric or quality.